Concyclics/Concyclics/README.md

 I'm studying for a master's degree and looking for PhD/work opportunity.
 I've won a silver medal in ICPC and a bronze medal in the ICPC East Continental Final.
 For more details, you are welcome to have a view of my [CV here](https://concyclics.github.io/resume/latex/resume.pdf).

-You can find me by
+You can find me by:

 - [Github](https://github.com/Concyclics)
 - [Linkedin](https://www.linkedin.com/in/han-chen-74784a233/)